How To Dress for a Job Interview: 3 Helpful Dress Codes

 - Limited jewelry

-- Conservative, professional shoes
+- Closed-toed, scuff-free shoes

-What is Casual Dress for Women?
+What Is Casual Dress Attire for Work?

 - Jeans without holes

-- Appropriate sweater or sports coat
+- Sweater or sports jacket

-- Comfortable shoes
+- Comfortable, close-toed shoes

-What NOT to Wear to a Job Interview
+What Not to Wear To a Job Interview

 - Pajamas